toolmantim/bananajour/Readme.md

     git push banana master

-Fire up [http://localhost:90210/](http://localhost:90210/) to check it out.
+Fire up [http://localhost:9331/](http://localhost:9331/) to check it out.

-If somebody starts sharing a bananajour repository with the same name on the network it'll automatically show up in the network thanks to the wonder that is bonjour.
+If somebody starts sharing a Bananajour repository with the same name on the network, it'll automatically show up in the network thanks to the wonder that is Bonjour.

 Requirements and Support
 ------------------------

 So far it's only been tested with Mac OS 10.5 and Ruby 1.8.6.
-Any feedback and help to support linux and windows platforms would be much appreciated!
+Any feedback and help to support Linux and Windows platforms would be much appreciated!

 Official repository and support
 -------------------------------